myang/100DaysOfRust/README.md

 Day 41 - 42: Patterns and Matching
 1. Use if let expressions mainly as a shorter way to write the equivalent of a match that only matches one case.
+2. Using @ lets us test a value and save it in a variable within one pattern.